-Italy and Hungary have no limit on the number of generations so long as you can provide a paper trail that connects each generation to the next all the way to you.
+Other countries like Italy and Hungary have no limit on the number of generations as long as you can provide a paper trail that connects each generation to the next all the way to you.

 Keep in mind that the criteria for applying for citizenship by descent will vary depending on the country and your circumstances.
 For example, even though Hungary has no limit on the number of generations, in some cases they may require you to speak Hungarian.

-- Start by talking with your relatives and looking through your family history to determine which countries you have ties to through your relatives.
+- If you have not already done so, start by talking with your relatives and looking through your family history to determine which countries you have ties to through your relatives.

-How my son claimed a second passport by applying for Irish citizenship by descent
+How my son qualified for Irish citizenship and the benefits

 But that wasn't the end of it.
-We still had to apply for his Irish passport which took another 8 weeks and an additional 100 Euros.
+We still had to get his Irish passport which took another 8 weeks and an additional 100 Euros.

 In total, the entire process took us nearly 2 years from start to finish but it was worth it because it simplified his living situation in France, where we have lived for the past few years.

-List of EU and EEU countries where you may qualify for citizenship by descent
+List of countries where you may qualify for citizenship through descent

-Below is a list of 35 countries whose citizens have the freedom to live in over 32 European countries and 3 non-European countries including Iceland.
+Below is a list of 35 countries whose citizens have the freedom to live anywhere in the EU .(32 are European countries and 3 are not).